 Here’s what you can learn:

-Let go of you fears: Don’t be scared to share inside information if they are not personal.
+Let go of your fears.
+Don’t be scared to share inside information if they are not personal.
 People like stories of you and your business.
 There is nothing secret in the world, and let’s accept it, you cannot hide company’s secret beyond certain limit.
 So be prepared for anything unexpected in your way and face it.

-Get into the shoes of your prospects and imaging how can you get their attention.
+Get into the shoes of your prospects and imagine how you can get their attention.
 If you succeed, what will be your next move to keep him for long?
 All of it demands that your brand and business must be transparent to your audience.

 6. Kids Know How to Prioritize Things